arazd/ProgressivePrompts/README.md

 Our method can:

-1) **alleviate catastrophic forgetting**; since it preserves the knowledge acquired in previous prompts, and
+1) **alleviate catastrophic forgetting**; since it preserves the knowledge acquired by previous prompts, and
-2) **transfer knowledge to future tasks**; since new prompts are sequentially concatenated with all prior prompts;
+2) **transfer knowledge to future tasks**; since new prompts are sequentially concatenated with all prior prompts.
-previous ones.

 ![Progressive Prompts schematics](/images/illustration.png)
 Figure: *Illustrating our proposed method **Progressive Prompts** and contrasting it with a simple